VOTER FAQ

 -

-You can turn in your ballot through the mail—you’ll have to pay for postage—or you can turn in your mail ballot in-person.
+You can turn in your ballot through the mail—or you can turn in your mail ballot in-person.

 You can bring your ballot to your polling place on election day or to an early voting site or turn it in directly to your supervisor of elections office.